 The assessment consists of individual interviews with the parties, individual interviews with the children (provided they are of an appropriate age to participate in an interview) and the gathering collateral information such as from the child's school, child protection services, the police, medical information and addiction and mental health information etc. The assessment may also involve gathering information from family members and other relevant sources.
 The assessment includes home visits to the parents' residences.

 How long will it take to complete an assessment?

-An assessment typically takes three to six months to complete.
-However, assessments time lines may vary
+An assessment typically takes three to six months to complete from the time it is assigned to the clinician.
+However, assessments time lines may vary.

 Is there a cost for the assessment?